kapxxx/Expense-Tracker/README.md

 # Expense-Tracker

--Description:
+- Description:
--This is an Expense Tracker Application  in Asp.Net Core MVC 6.
+- This is an Expense Tracker Application  in Asp.Net Core MVC 6.
--This is a complete Asp.Net MVC 6 Core application to manage all the data Regarding All the Expenses.
+- This is a complete Asp.Net MVC 6 Core application to manage all the data Regarding All the Expenses.

 ----------------------------------------------------------------------------------------------------